texstudio-org/texstudio/utilities/manual/source/advanced.md

 ### set-up

 TeXstudio offers an interface for AI chat assistant.
-It supports [Mistral AI](https://mistral.ai) or [ChatGPT](https://openai.com/chatgpt) as AI provider.
-The communication to those servers is done using the official API which incur costs.
+It supports [Mistral AI](https://mistral.ai), [ChatGPT](https://openai.com/chatgpt) or local language models as AI provider.
+The communication to those servers is done using the official API which incur costs (except for local models).
 The user must set up an account and enter payment information.
 The cost is based on the number of words (tokens) in the question and answer, please refer the ai provider for details.

 ```{warning}
 Using an AI assistant means both questions and selected text is sent to that provider !